 Before you start to experiment with package creation and versioning, be aware that in Summer ’18, you can update the metadata in an unlocked package, but you cannot delete an unlocked package.
 Because I was using a dev hub intended for experimenting with packages, I had the luxury of not worrying that I was going to clutter up my team’s working environment with discarded packages.
 But even with that luxury, just three of us working on a handful of packaging experiments meant that a “simple” command like sfdx force:package:version:list

 returned quite a bit of junk.
 If you’d like to experiment with packaging, but don’t want to put those experiments into your production Dev Hub, I recommend using a trial Dev Hub environment.
-(Or, if you’re reading this after Summer ’18, go check and see if you can delete or deprecate unlocked packages.)
+Take a look at current documentation for unlocked packages here.

 When it’s time to generate your packages, you’ll issue a series of force:package:create